mattermost/docs/source/administration/config-settings.rst

 Terms of Service link
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Configurable link to Terms of Service your organization may provide to end users.
 By default, links to a Terms of Service page hosted on about.mattermost.com.
 If changing the link to a different Terms of Service, make sure to include the "Mattermost Conditions of Use" notice to end users that must also be shown to users from the "Terms of Service" link.
+As of version 5.17, overriding this configuration after will not change the link available from **Main Menu > About**

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"TermsOfServiceLink": "https://about.mattermost.com/default-terms/"`` with string input.                                 |